Make Private Mortgage Insurance a Thing of the Past

 Analyze your monthly statements often.
 You'll want to keep track of the the purchase prices of the houses that sell around you.
 If your loan is fewer than five years old, it's likely you haven't greatly reduced principal � it's been mostly interest.

-Once your equity has reached the magic number of twenty percent, you are close to getting rid of your PMI payments, once and for all.
-You will need to notify your mortgage lender that you want to cancel PMI payments.
-Lending institutions require proof of eligibility at this point.
-Most lenders ask for a state certified appraisal documented on the form: URAR-1004 (Uniform Residential Appraisal Report) to determine your home's equity and eligibility for canceling PMI.
+Once your equity has reached the required twenty percent, you are close to stopping your PMI payments, for the life of your loan.
+You will need to notify your mortgage lender that you wish to cancel PMI.
+Then you will be asked to verify that you have at least 20 percent equity.
+A state certified appraisal documented on the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) verifies your equity amount � and your lender will probably require one before they'll cancel PMI.

-At Hancock Mortgage Partners, LLC NMLS# 229844, we answer questions about PMI every day.
-Give us a call at 225 819 7670.
+Hancock Mortgage Partners, LLC NMLS# 229844 can answer questions about PMI and many others.
+Call us at 225 819 7670.